Creative work needs solitude. It needs concentration, without interruptions. It needs the whole sky to fly in – Mary Oliver

 It depends who you are with the book Tao of Photography: Seeing Beyond Seeing.
 As an introduction to a self awareness approach, it’s very good.
 For Taoism as such, not so much, but I say that with reference to my background.
 You can refer to openness as an artistic principle – Gross and Shapiro do that – which means you can’t predict photographic possibility.
 Walk the streets and you don’t know what will happen.
 Walk the mountains and it might rain, be cloudy, sunny, or dull.
 It’s a mundane idea but deeply philosophical in the Tao te Ching, I Ching, or with Chuang Tsu.
 In Buddhism they describe attachment and the skandhas.
 We can’t grasp the world for artistic or other reasons because it happens independently and impermanently.
 That’s a paradox in the I Ching: the certainty we have is the reality of change.

 Photography is philosophically interesting because it records the moment.
 From the beginning, there’s been disagreement about the semantics of a photograph and is it art.
 Poet and philosopher Charles Baudelaire rejected the idea, saying it was an industrial and mechanical practice only.
 It captures and reproduces the details of a scene as a soulless function of optics.
 Where is the art, the creativity, in a few exposure seconds compared to hours of painting?
 The accusation is easily answered.
-The artistic work of a mountain photograph lies with the walk, the weather, passing light and the place.
-You expose in a fraction of a second with a modern camera and achieve something which can’t be painted.
-That is the value of it, different not inferior.
+The artistic work of a mountain photograph lies with the walk, the weather, passing light and the wild place.
+You expose in a fraction of a second with a modern camera and achieve something which can’t be painted: set up your easel and it’s gone.
+That is the value of photography, different not inferior.

 Breaking down normal perception with LSD doesn’t mean it’s the same as meditation discovery.
-This logical error is common.
+This was Aldous Huxley’s mistake.
+The logical error is common.
 Descriptive similarity becomes epistemic sameness, through lack of understanding but also to deceive.
 It’s used politically all the time.
-You obfuscate the difference between self defence for example (necessary) and attack (wrong).
-Or speak of the mental ‘violence’ of an idea is if it’s the same as a physical threat.
-Force is not all the same and neither is music.
+People obfuscate the difference between self defence for example (necessary) and attack (wrong).
+Or speak of the mental ‘violence’ of an idea as if it’s the same as a physical threat.
 A photographic moment passes, which is philosophical, but it’s not the same practice as meditation.

 There is an intuitive aspect to Taoism which is different from conceptualisation.
 If you’re not sure what I mean by intuition, read Jung.
 But the I Ching is also structural and conceptual which means you must think about it.
 Photography is the same.
 You have to know about f stops and shutter speeds, how to compose, which can be technically described.
 But then you have to sense it and do it as you see it unfold in the mountains.
 The camera is a tool and correct exposure alone does not make a good picture.
 It’s an obvious but necessary remark for beginners, and also counters photographic mystique.